auth0/SimpleKeychain/V1_MIGRATION_GUIDE.md

 ### SimpleKeychain Struct

-The `setTouchIDAuthenticationAllowableReuseDuration` method was removed.
+The `setTouchIDAuthenticationAllowableReuseDuration(_:)` method was removed.
 Configure that in a custom `LAContext` instance instead.

 <!-- BEFORE/AFTER -->